samarthum/klarna_assignment/README.md

 - For the class imbalance, I ended up going ahead with Random Undersampling, where the majority class was undersampled to be of equal size to the minority class making it a 50-50 split.
 The reason for going ahead with this was that the XGBoost seemed to overfit the data the least here.

+## Evaluation

+- Since this was a class-imbalanced problem, I decided to do away with a simple accuracy metric to judge the efficacy of the model.
+- Instead, I looked at Precision, Recall and F1 Score.
+- These values can be optimised by choosing the most optimal probability threshold for the model prediction probability.
+- The probability threshold can be chosen based on the business use-case.
+Here, since we're detecting credit defaults, we might want to prioritise precision over recall as we don't want to wrongly predict default multiple times.
+This would lead to poor customer experience.
+This would mean setting a probability threshold that's on the higher side (higher than the 0.015 ratio of the positive class)

+## Deployment

 - The model and other related variables were saved as .pkl files and then the model was served as an API using the FastAPI framework.

 - Docker has been used to containerize the whole prediction ecosystem.